abdelhamed-4A/NTI-IVolve-Training/Kubernetes/Task-1/README.md

-# 🛠️ Kubernetes: Updating Applications & Rolling Back Changes
+# 🛠️ Updating Applications & Rolling Back Changes

 This guide covers **deploying NGINX**, updating it to **Apache**, checking rollout history, and rolling back to the previous version using **Kubernetes Deployment Strategies**. 🚀